-Organizations lauded offshore wind power as a promising alternative to America’s power plants, the largest single source of carbon pollution that scientist say is fueling global warming and more frequent and severe extreme weather events.
-Extreme weather’s impacts have hit close to home recently – Hurricane Sandy alone cost over $70 billion total in damages in addition to the immeasurable impact on lives lost, injuries, and livelihoods ruined across New Jersey.
+Organizations lauded offshore wind power as a promising alternative to America’s power plants, the largest single source of the carbon pollution scientists say is fueling global warming and more frequent and severe extreme weather events.
+Extreme weather’s impacts have hit close to home recently – Superstorm Sandy alone cost more than $70 billion in damages in addition to the immeasurable impact on lives lost, injuries, and livelihoods ruined.

-“Hurricane Sandy is a tragic example of what climate change looks like.
-To avoid the worst impacts of global warming, we need to shift away from energy that threatens our climate with carbon,” said Doug O’Malley, director of Environment New Jersey.
+“Hurricane Sandy was a tragic example of what climate change looks like.
+To avoid the worst impacts of global warming, we need to shift away from dirty energy that threatens our climate with carbon,” said Environment America’s Federal Global Warming Program Director Julian Boggs.
 “Harnessing the wind that blows off our shores will be essential in facing the climate crisis.”

-Supporters pointed to the clear benefits of offshore wind as reason for state and federal officials to support incentives critical for launching a new offshore wind industry in New Jersey and along the Atlantic Coast.
+Supporters pointed to the clear benefits and huge potential of offshore wind as reason for state and federal officials to support incentives critical for launching a new offshore wind industry in America and along the Atlantic coast.

-In June, President Obama announced an historic Climate Action Plan to reduce carbon pollution.
+President Obama has made significant commitments to renewable energy in recent months – on Dec.
+5, the president issued an executive order tripling the amount of renewable energy the federal government will use by 2020.
+In June, he announced an historic Climate Action Plan to reduce carbon pollution.
 In addition to placing the first ever national limits on carbon pollution from power plants, the plan called for doubling the amount of renewable energy generated on federally controlled land and waters.
-Advocates pointed out that offshore wind power offers a critical opportunity to meet this goal and achieve our nation’s environmental and energy objectives.
+Supporters from Maine to Georgia pointed out that offshore wind power offers a critical opportunity to meet this goal and achieve our nation’s environmental and energy objectives.

 America can create hundreds of thousands of jobs while powering our homes and businesses with local, clean energy, but only if our elected officials and regulators take the right steps now, according to a report released last year by the National Wildlife Federation, Environment America, and 45 partner organizations along the Atlantic Coast.
 The Turning Point for Atlantic Offshore Wind Energy: Time for Action to Create Jobs, Reduce Pollution, Protect Wildlife & Secure America’s Energy Future details the economic and environmental benefits of offshore wind energy, the progress made to-date, potential obstacles to that progress, and a prosperous path forward.